jkvatne/purego-glfw/README.md

 ## Introduction

 This is a translation of the official glfw from C to Go.
-It implements the same interface as https://github.com/go-gl/v3.3 The C code comes from https://github.com/glfw/glfw
+It implements the same interface as found in https://github.com/go-gl/glfw/tree/master/v3.3/glfw The original C code comes from https://github.com/glfw/glfw

-Only Windows is currently because the other platforms can easily use the orignal glfw.
+Only Windows is currently supported because the other platforms can easily use the orignal glfw.
 On Windows there is often problems using the CGO functions.
 This code can be used without any C compiler.
 It is pure Go.